-Before I tell you how to select the best cat litter that doesn’t track there are a few things you should know.
-For one, there is no cat litter, even the best, that can stop messes; some cats are especially messy and you might get some minor residual tracking.
+Before I tell you how to select the best cat litter that doesn’t track, you should know a few things.
+For one, there is no cat litter, even the best, that can stop messes; some cats are especially messy, and you might get some minor residual tracking.

 For another, cat litter that doesn’t track much still doesn’t eliminate the duty of needing to clean your cat’s litter box regularly.
 And finally, cat litter that doesn’t track can be more expensive and tends to be a clumping type of cat litter.

 Litter that clumps will naturally track less and should be the first criteria you look for.
-While you can mix clumping and non-clumping litter, it’s not the best idea, especially if you want a litter that doesn’t track.
-Most of the time you’ll find a compound (most commonly bentonite) which causes clumping with liquid.
+While you can mix clumping and non clumping litter, it’s not the best idea, especially if you want a litter that doesn’t track.
+You’ll often find a compound (most commonly bentonite) that causes clumping with liquid.

 Type of Materials

-For clumping litter, clay is fairly standard; however wood and natural fibers are also options for non-tracking litter.
+For clumping litter, clay litter is fairly standard; however, wood and natural fibers are also options for non-tracking litter.

 Low Dust or Dust Free